InterNICHE

 InterNICHE (International Network for Humane Education; /ˈɪntərniːʃ/ IN-tər-neesh), is a non-profit organization and an international network based in the United Kingdom that promotes the use of humane alternatives within biological science and veterinary medical education globally.
 The network is composed of campaigners, students, teachers and trainers.

 Resource

 Resources developed by InterNICHE to highlight alternatives in biological sciences of the multi-language book From Guinea Pig to Computer Mouse (2003), several Alternative Loan Systems, the Humane Education Award.
-The organizazion also has a website www.interniche.org, conferences, outreach visits and training around the world.
+The organization also has a website www.interniche.org, conferences, outreach visits and training around the world.